tdewolff/canvas/README.md

 * **Approximate elliptic arcs by lines given a tolerance for use in `Flatten`**
 * **Approximate elliptic arcs by Beziérs given a tolerance for use in `WriteImage`, `ToPDF`**
-* Add function to convert lines to cubic Beziérs to smooth out a path
 * Add function to apply mask (ie. apply a mask path onto another path)
 * Add function to apply shear transformation
 * Easier support for building paths from strings, like AppendSVG for example? (unsure)